trival/rust-graphics/README.md

 Unfortunately this does not work with the workspace `glam` dependency.
 Thus `glam` needs to be defined separately in the `Cargo.toml` for the spirv target.

+To watch compile, install `watchexec` and run `watchexec -r -e rs cargo gpu build` in the shader crate directory.

 These crates can also be used from CPU Rust code, just like any other crate.